Inflation will tag along on your summer trip. Here’s how to deal

 Count your rewards points and miles

-About a quarter (24%) of 2022 summer travelers said they planned to lower the costs of travel due to inflation by using their rewards points or miles.
-You could cover the cost of your entire flight or simply use points to make the costs more manageable.
-Many people have been accruing these points during the pandemic when travel was restricted.
+About a quarter (24%) of 2022 summer travelers said they planned to lower travel costs due to inflation by using their rewards points or miles.
+You could cover your entire flight’s cost or use points to make the costs more manageable.
+Many people accrued these points during the pandemic when travel was restricted.

 Perks like free checked bags or access to airport lounges that offer free food can save you some serious cash, especially if you’re traveling with your family.
 Airport food can be pricey, so saving on food and drinks for each person in your party can add up to big savings.
 Most hotels offer free loyalty programs where you earn points on your stay and eventually earn free nights.